TheDzejkob/TheDzejkob/README.md

 🔧 Student | Aspiring Developer | Lifelong Learner

-💻 Passionate about coding, solving problems, and building web applications.
+💻 Passionate about coding, solving problems, and building applications.
 Always eager to learn new technologies and improve my skills.

 📚 Languages & Tools: